sirabas369/Socket-programming-and-Multi-threading/README.md

-This was done for the purpose of learning and implementation of Socket programming and Multi-Threading.
-The problem statement is given in problem statement.pdf
+This project was done for the problem statement given in Problem_statement.pdf